 Check in at Art Hotel Asahikawa

-Located just 12 minutes from the Asahikawa station and a 5-minute walk from the Tokiwa Park, we loved Art Hotel Asahikawa for its cosy, Scandinavian design.
-If it’s available, you could try booking one of their 6 Japanese-style tatami rooms that fit up to 4 people.
-The hotel also its own Onsen and spa at the basement (at additional cost).
+Located just 12 minutes from the Asahikawa station and a 5-minute walk from Tokiwa Park, we loved Art Hotel Asahikawa for its cosy, Scandinavian design.
+If it’s available, try booking one of their six Japanese-style tatami rooms that fit up to four people.
+The hotel also has its own onsen and spa in the basement (at additional cost).

 Day 6: Drive towards Monbetsu

 Accommodation: Monbetsu Prince Hotel — includes free access to their public Onsen in the basement of the building.

 Wet towels freeze into a solid net at -20°C.

 Located in the town of Kamikawa (1 hour from Asahikawa) is one of the coldest places in Hokkaido; regardless of season!
 The Hokkaido Ice Pavillion tries to recreate a -41°C experience which is apparently Japan’s lowest record ever.

 Jackets are provided, although it’s not very warm so do come prepared with sufficient clothing if you’re not very resistant to the cold!

 Entrance fee: ¥1,080

 The drive is approximately 1 hour 45 minutes since there are no toll roads between these two places.
 We didn’t spot any interesting food stops, so we grabbed some from the convenience stores to eat on the go.

 Hill of Pink Flowers at the Takinoue Park